JoergHeseler/mesh-samples-for-preservation-testing/README.md

 `[object]-[format]-[version]-[modification]-[status].[extension]`

 Files ending with `-valid` pass validation with the validator scripts developed as part of this project.
-The validity of files with the extension `-unknown` could not be verified.
+The validity of files ending with `-unknown` could not be checked because appropriate tools were missing.

 ## Related projects